Dipeshshome/Dipeshshome/README.md

 ### Hi👋, I'm Dipesh

-- 🔭 I’m currently working at Quantanite
+- 🔭 I’m currently working as an Analyst at Quantanite
-- 🔭 I’m currently working on Deep Learning thesis/project
+- 🔭 I’m currently working as a Software Engineer at Dot Bd Solutions
-- 🔭 I’m currently learning Full stack web development
 - 📫 How to reach me: dshome.cse@gmail.com

 <h3 align="left">Connect with me:</h3>